monodot/container-up/httpd-hello-world/README.md

     $ docker build -t mywebsite .

-This will pull the Apache HTTP server image from Docker Hub and build.
+This will pull the [Apache HTTP server image from Docker Hub][httpd] and build.
 Then, to run the container:

     $ docker run -p 8080:80 mywebsite